 On June 18, 2021 a public meeting notice was circulated to external agencies and internal departments regarding the proposed applications.
-Full versions of comments received to date have been included in Appendix A to this report.
-The following is a summary of those comments:
+The following is a summary of the comments received:

 Building Division: Separate building permits will be required for each unit.
 Ontario Building Code compliance is required.